riwu/CS2101/meeting_agenda.md

 ###Julian:
-(Probably would have enough time for discussion of 2103T project) -Discuss and decide upon bucket we are aiming for.
+(Probably would have enough time for discussion of 2103T project)
+- Discuss and decide upon bucket we are aiming for.
--Delegation for software functionalities -> which part to be worked upon by whom -Milestone deadlines
+- Delegation for software functionalities -> which part to be worked upon by whom
+- Milestone deadlines
--Set agenda for future meetings
+- Set agenda for future meetings
--Consideration of our features list
+- Consideration of our features list